 Celebrations of Life: Katsina Ceremonies

 "As we know, we need water to exist in this life.
-So basically all Katsina dances are promotion of rain--rain and the blessings of spirits."
+So basically all Katsina dances are promotion of rain—rain and the blessings of spirits."

---- Ernest Moore, Jr., Hopi artist
+—Ernest Moore, Jr., Hopi artist

-To work properly, rituals must be performed according to precise rules and with a "good heart," as both mind and mood directly affect the natural world.
+To work properly, rituals must be performed according to precise rules and with a "good heart," because both mind and mood directly affect the natural world.
 Major ceremonies are held before and during the growing season to sing and dance the plants into new life and growth.
 Mental peace and meditative harmony creates balance and health in the outer world as well.

 A Katsina Dance Scene

 These figures by Hopi artist Ernest Moore, Jr. depict a Palhikwmana Katsina dance.
 Moore calls the ceremony "a celebration of life, of good life.
 It represents happiness, creation, goodwill, good thoughts, good feelings, prosperity."